Selecting the wrong chart, like bad chart design, can obscure the data. Here is a simple model pick the right chart for your needs.

 Flat Pack Bench

-Inspired by dinner parties with friends, this flat pack bench that could be assembled without tools.
+Inspired by occasional large dinner parties with friends, this flat pack bench that could be assembled without tools.
 The sitter's weight locks the wooden rods in place.

 Fastener-less Shelving